HopeFan/airbnb-dbt-project/README.md

 in this project, I used some great features of dbt:

-- different types of materialization ( view, table, incremental, CTE)
+- different types of materialization ( view, table, incremental, CTE(ephemeral))
 - Snapshots
 - Macros, Jinjas
 - Tests